kaichodesu/meta-maaxboard/README.md

+#NOTE BEFORE BUILDING
+RAM usage scales with CPU THREADS.
+With 24 threads I use 60GB of RAM.
+I also recommend you have at least 200GB free disk space (Preferably NVMe), with 100GB being the bare minimum.

 # meta-maaxboard

 A meta-layer for the MaaXBoard running XWayland.
 This is eIQ(NXP eIQ Machine Learning) branch.
 It could build a image including the eIQ softwares: